 Samuel A. Chambers teaches political theory and cultural politics at Johns Hopkins University where he is an Associate Professor of Political Science.
 He is the co-editor of the journal Contemporary Political Theory and general series co-editor of the Routledge series, Innovators in Political Theory.

 His work is broadly interdisciplinary, ranging from philosophy of language, to feminist and queer theory, to critical television studies.
-His most recent book is The Lessons of Rancière (OUP 2013), which was released at the end of September 2012.
-He has published three previous monographs: Untimely Politics (NYU and EUP, 2003); Judith Butler and PoliticalTheory (Routledge, 2008); and The Queer Politics of Television (Tauris, 2009).
-He has also published two dozen peer-reviewed journal articles: these include contributions to some of the leading journals in political science (Political Studies, American Journal of Political Science, New Political Science, Political Research Quarterly, Politics and Gender); works in top political theory journals (European Journal of Political Theory, Theory & Event, Contemporary Political Theory, Political Theory); and publications in well-respected journals outside of the discipline (Angelaki, Cultural Critique, Body & Society, Time & Society).
+His most recent book is Bearing Society in Mind: Theories and Politics of the Social Formation (RLI 2014).
+His The Lessons of Rancière (OUP 2013) is also now out in paperback.
+Prior to these two recent books, he had published three earlier monographs: Untimely Politics (NYU and EUP, 2003); Judith Butler and PoliticalTheory (Routledge, 2008); and The Queer Politics of Television (Tauris, 2009).
+He has also published more than two dozen peer-reviewed journal articles: these include contributions to some of the leading journals in political science (Political Studies, American Journal of Political Science, New Political Science, Political Research Quarterly, Politics and Gender); works in top political theory journals (European Journal of Political Theory, Theory & Event, Contemporary Political Theory, Political Theory); and publications in well-respected journals outside of the discipline (Angelaki, Cultural Critique, Body & Society, Time & Society).